 Don't just try to learn lists of vocabulary without any context.
 I've seen students work through vocabulary books which are just word lists with translations.
 There are many reasons why this is not a helpful approach.
-Firstly, it's boring so you are likely to lose motivation quickly.
+Firstly, it's boring!
 Secondly, it's easier to understand and remember words if you see them in a more natural context.
-Thirdly, you need to apply what you learn in order to remember it.
+Thirdly, you need to practise using what you learn in order to remember it.
 Reviewing your word lists and doing vocabulary exercises are good things to do but they aren't enough on their own.

 6. Don’t just read the grammar book either.

 Don't just work through a grammar book.
 As in the previous point, grammar exercises are a good thing to do but it shouldn't be the only thing you do.
-Little and often is better than spending hours with a grammar book.
 Doing a variety of different things with your study time will make learning more enjoyable and help you to learn faster.
-Also, don't forget to practise what you learn.
+Also, don't forget to practise using what you learn.
 Try to use the grammar points in your speaking and writing.

 7. Don’t forget to look after yourself.

-Don't stay up all night playing games and looking at social media and then go to class half asleep!
+Don't stay up all night playing games and looking at social media and then try to study when you're half asleep!
 This might sound like an obvious thing to say but I've seen students do it many times.
-Getting up late and going to lessons without breakfast is another problem for some people.
+Getting up late and missing breakfast is another problem for some people.
 You can't concentrate if you are sleepy and hungry and you won't learn much.
-Exercise and good food probably help too.
+Exercise is probably helpful for learning too.
 A healthy body gives you a healthy mind, ready to learn!

 8. Don’t forget to take a break.